-Cellbricks wins "The Spark" digital award
+Cellbricks wins "The Spark" digital prize

 The company has developed a 3D printing process for tissue and organs.